KW Electronics Ltd - A very British Company

 Re-painting can be very daunting, but I enjoy it.
 For Drake and Heathkit I always use Hammerite - Drake is black and Heathkit is dark green.
 I am not too much of a purest for the exact colour - you'll never get a perfect match.
 All my Drakes look as new in satin black, and my little Heathkit looks great in satin dark green.
 Scratched cases and damaged bezels look dreadful and are easy to bring back to life, only a few days work...come on guys tatty radios look...tatty, give them a proper new life !

-KW gear is a little harder as the cabinet and bezel are different colours (like Collins) - the main case colour is close to Ford Polar Grey, the bezel is lighter and Rover Tempest Grey is close.
-I rub down with a light emery paper block soaked in water...and then use 2 coats of car (automobile) paint primer and then 2 coats of the top colour..always looks fantastic...here is the KW bezel primed and right finished on the rig..far better.
+KW gear is a little harder as the cabinet and bezel are different colours (like Collins) - the main case colour is close to Ford Polar Grey, the bezel is lighter and Ford Dove Grey is a very good match - I defy anyone to tell the difference!.
+I rub down with a light emery paper block soaked in water...and then use 3 light coats of car (automobile) grey primer and then 3 light coats of the top colour..always looks fantastic.

 On both my 2000A and 2000B I have inserted an inline phono plug and socket in the speaker lead to the PSU.
 This allows the use of other speakers with the radio, or in the case of my 2000B cured a ground loop hum by plugging the speaker into the headphone socket rather than going through the rear multiway plug - strange but true!